Thanksgiving Cactus: Grow And Care Guide

 Common Problems

-While Thanksgiving cacti is generally low maintenance, she can have plant problems from time to time.
+While these tropical plants are generally low maintenance, they can have plant problems from time to time.
 Here are a common problems and their solutions:

 - Flower Buds Falling Off: While generally hardy, Thanksgiving cactus can be sensitive to being moved around frequently or subjected to cold temperatures.
-Keep the location consistent and the temperatures steady and warm.
+Keep the location consistent and the temperatures steady and moderate.

 - Yellow Leaves: Yellowing leaves can be indicative of over watering.
 Let the soil dry out slighting between watering.
-If over watering is not the problem, the plant may need a bigger pot to give it’s roots some room to expand.
+If over watering is not the problem, the plant may need a bigger pot to give it’s roots some room to expand, or it may need new soil.

 - Drooping: Drooping can be indicative of several things: your plant may need a bigger pot, or you may be under watering it.
 Direct sunlight can also cause wilting of leaves.